 When I started crocheting, one of my favorite things to make were crochet flowers.
 They were quick, easy, and they gave me a chance to try different techniques in bite-sized patterns.
-Instead of giving you individual patterns for these crochet flowers, I thought it might be nicer to round up all my favorites in one post.
-So, keep reading for my top 10 free crochet flower patterns!
+Instead of giving you individual patterns for these crochet flowers, I thought it might be nicer to round up all my favorite free patterns in one post.
+So, keep reading for my top 10 free patterns for crochet flowers!

 P.S.
-All these patterns and image below to their original owners (linked).
+All these patterns and images belong to their original owners (linked).
 I didn’t create these; I just wanted to share their lovely work!